ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 Thorough documentation on Mixins and the new options for loading a project configuration can be found in _[CeedlingPacket](CeedlingPacket.md))_.

-## `command_hooks` plugin tools configuration
+## Command Hooks plugin configuration change

-Previously, Command Hooks tools were defined under `:tools` section, now they must be defined under top-level `:command_hooks` section in project configuration.

-# Subprojects Plugin Replaced
+In previous versions of Ceedling, the Command Hooks plugin associated tools and hooks by a naming convention within the top-level `:tools` section of your project configuration.
+This required some semi-ugly tool names and could lead to a rather unwieldy `:tools` list.
+Further, this convention also limited a hook to an association with only a single tool.

+Hooks are now enabled within a top-level `:command_hooks` section in your project configuration.
+Each hook key in this configuration block can now support one or more tools organized beneath it.
+As such, each hook can execute one or more tools.

+## Subprojects plugin replaced

 The `subprojects` plugin has been completely replaced by the more-powerful `dependencies` plugin.
 To retain your previous functionality, you need to do a little reorganizing in your `project.yml` file.
 Obviously the `:subprojects` section is now called `:dependencies`.
 The collection of `:paths` is now `:deps`.
 We'll have a little more organizing to do once we're inside that section as well.
 Your `:source` is now organized in `:paths` ↳ `:source` and, since you're not fetching it form another project, the `:fetch` ↳ `:method` should be set to `:none`.
 The `:build_root` now becomes `:paths` ↳ `:build`.
 You'll also need to specify the name of the library produced under `:artifacts` ↳ `:static_libraries`.